RyWilliamson/Keep-Your-Distance/timelog.md

 - _3 hours_: Trying to get navhostfragments to work correctly with a shared bluetooth environment
 - _1 hour_: Figure out rough programmatic design for experiment
-- _1 hour_: Implement experiment fragment
+- _1 hour_: Implement bluetooth part of experiment fragment